Developed by Sam McKagan, Kathy Perkins, and Carl Wieman

 Login or register to download the implementation guide.

-The Colorado Science Education Initiative has developed a wide range of curricular materials for teaching sophomore-level modern physics, of which the QMCS is only one.
+The Colorado Science Education Initiative (SEI) has developed a wide range of curricular materials for teaching sophomore-level modern physics, of which the QMCS is only one.
 Please visit the course website for other materials such as group activities, clicker questions, and homework.

 more details